sguitardude/ajax-docs/controls/scheduler/design-time/data-source-configuration-wizard.md

 * Bring up the **RadScheduler** [Smart Tag]({%slug scheduler/design-time/smart-tag%}) and click on **Choose Data Source ...**

->note Clicking on the **DataSourceID** property of the scheduler does not start the scheduler'sData Source Configuration Wizard, only the standard Microsoft Data Source Configuration Wizard.
-If you choose to bind yourscheduler this way, you will need to enter the field bindings separately.
+>note Clicking on the **DataSourceID** property of the scheduler does not start the scheduler's Data Source Configuration Wizard, only the standard Microsoft Data Source Configuration Wizard.
+If you choose to bind your scheduler this way, you will need to enter the field bindings separately.
 >